A Doll's House, Part 2: Synopsis

-The play begins with a knock on the door — the same door that was slammed shut, fifteen years earlier when Nora exited at the end of Ibsen’s play.
+The play begins with a knock on the door — the same door that was slammed shut fifteen years earlier when Nora exited at the end of Ibsen’s play.
 Nora has returned, and it is she who is knocking.
 After leaving her husband, children, and the nursemaid, Nora became a successful feminist novelist.
 The reason for her return is to finalize a divorce from Torvald; she needs him to sign the legal papers.
 Nora is questioned about what she has been doing, and the family and the nursemaid express their recriminations of her.

 Awards and nominations

 Laurie Metcalf was nominated for the 2017 Drama Desk Award, Outstanding Actress in a Play, and Jayne Houdyshell was nominated for Outstanding Featured Actress in a Play.

 The play was nominated for the 2017 Outer Critics Circle Awards: Outstanding New Broadway Play, Outstanding Actress in a Play (Laurie Metcalf) and Outstanding Featured Actress in a Play (Jayne Houdyshell).

-The play received eight 2017 Tony Award nominations: Best Play, Best Performance by an Actor in a Leading Role in a Play (Chris Cooper), Best Performance by an Actress in a Leading Role in a Play (Laurie Metcalf), Best Performance by an Actress in a Featured Role in a Play (Jayne Houdyshell and Condola Rashād), Best Direction of a Play (Sam Gold) and Best Costume Design of a Play (David Zinn).
+The play received 8 Tony Award nominations in 2017: Best Play, Best Actor in a Play (Chris Cooper), Best Actress in a Play (Laurie Metcalf), Best Featured Actress in a Play (Jayne Houdyshell and Condola Rashad), Best Direction of a Play (Sam Gold) and Best Costume Design of a Play (David Zinn).

 Metcalf won the 2017 Tony Award for Best Performance by an Actress in a Leading Role in a Play.